vineetposani97/AI-Workflow-Infrastructure/README.md

 Overview:

 This project was built as part of my learning journey into Git, GitHub, and AI-assisted development tools.
+This was part of an assignment to practice Git, GitHub, and development workflow basics.
+This project helped me understand the fundamentals before creating a more structured version in my AI Workflow Setup repository (which is this one).
 The goal was to understand how modern development workflows operate, including version control, tool integration, and reproducibility — all essential for building scalable AI and software systems.
 In this project, I learned how to set up a structured development environment using Git, GitHub, and AI-assisted development tools.

 ---